-Our recommended list of VPNs have done a solid job of protecting user rights and privacy.
-However, there are some that have betrayed users’ trust.
+Our recommended list of VPNs do a solid job of protecting user rights and privacy.
+However, there are some that have betrayed users’ trust in the past.
 We think it’s in your best interests to avoid them if possible.

-There’s some sordid details here but the TL;DR version is that PureVPN deliberately misled users on its apparent policy of not storing any logs.
+There are some sordid details here, but the TL;DR version is that PureVPN deliberately misled users on its apparent policy of not storing any logs.

 How do I access Crackle on streaming media devices?

 Crackle is compliant with Roku, Amazon Fire, Xbox, Playstation, Android TV, and Apple TV.